MemMachine/n8n-nodes-memmachine/README.md

 - API Endpoint: `http://your-memmachine-host:8080`
 - API Key: (if authentication is enabled)

-### Alternative: Install as npm Package
+### `Local Install as npm Package`

-Instead of using Docker, you can install directly into a local n8n instance:
+Alternatively, you can install directly into a local n8n instance:

 ```bash
 # Link to local n8n